Want a basic technical understanding of solar PV project terminology? Read on…

 The below pictures shows that amount of solar irradiation that falls on the various surfaces across the US depending on average local weather circumstances.

-Keep in mind that if you’re doing site visits with a magnetic compass you will need to correct your magnetic readings to find truth south.
+Keep in mind that if you’re doing site visits with a magnetic compass you will need to correct your magnetic readings to find true south.
 The process is simple.

-Determine your declination by look at diagram like the one below and determining your location.
+Determine your declination by looking at a diagram like the one below and finding your location.

-If you’re location has a eastern declination, you’ll need to add the numbers to your reading.
+If your location has a eastern declination, you’ll need to add the numbers to your reading.
 If your location has a western declination, you’ll need to subtract.

-EAST Subtract.
-If you’re compass reading was 190 degrees and you lived in San Francisco, about 17 degrees east, you would need to subtract 17 degrees to find true south.
-You’re TRUE SOUTH reading is 173 degrees.
+EAST – Subtract.
+If your compass reading was 190 degrees and you lived in San Francisco, about 17 degrees east, you would need to subtract 17 degrees to find true south.
+You’re TRUE SOUTH reading would be 173 degrees.

-WEST ADD.
-If you live in Belfast, Maine (about 19 degrees west) and your compass reading was 165 degrees, you would need to ADD 19 degrees to get TRUE SOUTH of 184 degrees.
+WEST – Add.
+If you lived in Belfast, Maine (about 19 degrees west) and your compass reading was 165 degrees, you would need to ADD 19 degrees to get a TRUE SOUTH of 184 degrees.

-Solar Module Terms: The below terms are terms you will need to understand when sizing your system.
+Solar Module Terms: You will need to understand the terms below when sizing your system.

 Imp: Amps max power, like volts max power, is the current point on the power curve when the module is producing maximum power.

-Irradiance and current also have a direct relationship.
+Irradiance and Current: Irradiance and current also have a direct relationship.
 The amount of irradiance falling on a solar PV module will directly impact the current that module is producing.
-This is key for understand when performing designs, and troubleshooting systems.